What is Human Papillomavirus (HPV)?

 How can someone get HPV?

 HPV is the most common sexually transmitted infection.
 It is easily passed between people through skin-to-skin contact, usually during sexual activity.
 Some people with HPV infections do not have any symptoms.
-However, even with no symptoms, a person can pass the infection to their sexual partner.
+However, even with no symptoms, a person can pass the infection on without knowing it.

 Who can get HPV infection?